 Medicare does NOT cover at home: 24-hour care, meal delivery, homemaker services unrelated to a skilled care plan, custodial care alone (bathing/dressing without a skilled need), groceries, or transportation.
 If those are the only needs, Medicare is the wrong payer, look at private-pay home care, TennCare CHOICES, or a Medicare Advantage plan with supplemental in-home benefits.

 Medicare Advantage equivalence.
-MA plans must cover at least the same home-health benefit as Original Medicare; some plans offer additional in-home support services as supplemental benefits, but those vary plan-to-plan.
+MA plans must cover at least the same home-health benefit as Original Medicare; some offer additional in-home support as supplemental benefits, which vary plan-to-plan.
 Check the specific Evidence of Coverage.

 How TennCare Covers Both

-TennCare's coverage of in-home services depends on the member's age and benefit package.
+TennCare's in-home coverage depends on the member's age and benefit package.

-Children under 21 (Pkg A).
-EPSDT applies.
-Any medically necessary home health is covered without the adult cap, and PDN is not restricted to ventilator-only cases.
-The federal EPSDT mandate is one of the few areas where pediatric Medicaid is meaningfully more generous than adult Medicaid.
+Children under 21.
+Under the federal EPSDT mandate, any medically necessary home health is covered without the adult limits, and private duty nursing is not restricted to ventilator-only cases.
+EPSDT is one of the few areas where pediatric Medicaid is meaningfully more generous than adult Medicaid.

 Provider network.
 Most Medicare-certified HHAs in Tennessee participate with all three TennCare MCOs.
-To confirm, use the MCO's online provider directory after your member has been assigned, or call the MCO member services line.
+To confirm, use the MCO's online provider directory or call its member services line.

 CHOICES Personal Care When Home Health Runs Out

-When standard TennCare home health can't keep up with what a member needs at home, most often when the issue is ongoing ADL help rather than a short-term skilled need, the answer is one of three home and community based services (HCBS) pathways.
+When standard TennCare home health can't keep up with what a member needs at home, usually because the issue is ongoing ADL help rather than a short-term skilled need, the answer is one of three home and community based services (HCBS) pathways.

 TennCare CHOICES Group 2 is the main one for most adults.
 It's the HCBS option for adults who would otherwise meet nursing-facility level of care but who choose to live at home or in an assisted living facility.

-CHOICES Group 3 is a smaller at-risk package for adults who don't yet meet full nursing-facility LOC but are at risk of placement.
-The annual ceiling is roughly $18,000/year in services and supports.
+CHOICES Group 3 is a smaller at-risk package for adults who don't yet meet full nursing-facility level of care but are at risk of placement.
+Its annual HCBS expenditure cap is $18,000 per year, excluding the cost of minor home modifications.
 Same service array as Group 2, just bounded by a lower expenditure ceiling.

 Not sure which pathway your parent qualifies for?
 TennCare's home health, CHOICES Group 2, ECF CHOICES, and Katie Beckett each have different eligibility rules, different services, and different waiting lists.
-Brevy's care advisors can walk through the situation and point you at the right starting place, at no cost.
+Brevy's free care navigator at brevy.com can walk through the situation and point you at the right starting place.

 How to Find a Licensed Agency

-The first thing to verify is which license the agency actually holds, because that tells you what services they can legally provide.
+First, verify which license the agency holds, because that tells you what services they can legally provide.

-For home health (medical): check the Tennessee Health Facilities Commission's county-level directory at tn.gov/hfc/certificate-of-need-information/hfc-toolbox/county-licensed-home-health-and-hospice-agencies-.html.
-HFC publishes four lists by county: standard home health licensed counties, EEOICPA exemption, pediatric exemption, and hospice.
-There are roughly 300-400 licensed HHAs statewide.
+For home health (medical): check the Tennessee Health Facilities Commission's county-level directory of licensed home health and hospice agencies (roughly 300-400 licensed HHAs statewide).

-For Medicare certification status of a home health agency, check Medicare.gov Care Compare, every Medicare-certified HHA has a 5-star quality rating, recent CMS-2567 deficiency reports, and patient-experience survey results.
+For Medicare certification status, check Medicare.gov Care Compare, where every Medicare-certified HHA carries a star rating, recent deficiency reports, and patient-experience results.

 Questions to ask any agency before you sign: